 Westlaw UK and Lexis®Library both have Scottish Parliament acts and Welsh acts/measures, as amended.

-Westlaw has acts of the Northern Ireland Assembly and Northern Ireland Orders in Council from 2000 onwards, as amended.
-(Northern Ireland Orders in Council are Northern Ireland statutes published in the form of UK statutory instruments; they have reference numbers prefixed with "N.I.".)
+Westlaw has all acts of the Northern Ireland Assembly, as amended.
+It also has Northern Ireland Orders in Council* from 1991 onwards as amended.
 Lexis does not have Northern Ireland legislation.

-UK statutory instruments (SIs): Lexis has all SIs in force for England and Wales, as amended; it does not have SIs applying only to Scotland.
-Westlaw has all UK SIs from 1992 onwards and a large selection of older SIs, all as amended.
-Westlaw includes UK SIs applying only to Scotland, unlike Lexis.
+Lexis has all SIs in force for England and Wales, as amended; it does not have SIs applying only to Scotland.
+Westlaw has all UK SIs from 1992 onwards and a large selection of older SIs, as amended.
+Westlaw includes UK SIs applying only to Scotland, but Lexis does not.